mijahauan/HF-Noise/docs/source/index.md

-# HF Noise Mitigation Guide
+# HF Noise Identification and Mitigation Guide

-Welcome to the HF Noise Mitigation documentation to help identify and mitigate noise that interfere with HF signal reception.
+Using an SDR with ka9q-radio to identify and mitigate controllable noise interfering with HF signal reception.

 ```{toctree}
 :maxdepth: 2